-Each year all P3 students are required to take the proctored P3 - Readiness Exam and all P4 students are required to take a proctored P4 - Prequalifying Exam and P4 - Qualifying Exam in person) prior to graduation.
+Each year all P4 students are required to take a proctored P4 - Qualifying Exam Series of three exams prior to graduation.
 If proctoring online is necessary, students will be provided with instructions on how to use their secondary device in order to be online proctored.
-Successful completion and passing of the P4 - Qualifying Exam is required in order to successfully be conferred the PharmD degree by vote of the Faculty.
-This P4 Qualifying Exam is considered a HIGH STAKE EXAM.
+Successful completion and passing of at least one of the three P4 - Qualifying Exams with a minimum of 70% is required in order to successfully be conferred the PharmD degree by vote of the Faculty.
+All three exams are mandatory unless the student achieves the required passing threshold at which point the student can choose to take any of the subsequent to gain further experience.
+This series of P4 Qualifying Exams are considered a HIGH STAKE EXAMINATION.
 No exceptions will be provided to students who are in external HUBs.
 All students will need to successfully pass the P4 Qualifying Exam in order to be approved by the faculty for conferral of the PharmD degree.
 Faculty recommends the candidates for the degree of Doctor of Pharmacy (PharmD).
-Therefore, students who do not successfully pass or remediate and pass the P4 Qualifying Exam a timely manner will not receive conferral of degree by faculty, which means they are not eligible to be conferred the PharmD at graduation in May of their graduation year.
-Therefore, it is extremely advisable for students to study and prepare well to pass this P4 Qualifying Exam Exam the first time around when it is offered in order to graduate on time.
-In the event that a student fails the P4 Qualifying Exam with a 70% or greater.
+Therefore, students who do not successfully pass or remediate and pass the P4 Qualifying Exam in a timely manner will not receive conferral of degree by faculty, which means they are not eligible to be conferred the PharmD at graduation in May of their graduation year.
+Therefore, it is extremely advisable for students to study and prepare well to pass the P4 Qualifying Exam Series in order to graduate on time.
+In the event that a student fails all three P4 Qualifying Exams, remediation will be provided until the student successfully meets the remediation criteria.

-DAY OF THE P3 READINESS EXAM, P4 - PREQUALIFYING EXAM AND P4 - QUALIFYING EXAM
+P4 - P4 - QUALIFYING EXAM

-- Exams will consist of 120 questions.

-- The exam will be on campus and proctored.

-- You will have up to 3 hours to complete the exam.

-- Most questions will have 4 or 5 multiple choices. - Some questions will ask students to "Select All that Apply". - There will be short patient cases that you work through and multiple questions may relate to the same case. - There will be no backward navigation.
+- Exams may consist of 120 questions. - The exam will be on campus and proctored. - You will have up to 3 hours to complete the exam. - Most questions will have 4 or 5 multiple choices. - Some questions will ask students to "Select All that Apply". - There will be short patient cases that you work through and multiple questions may relate to the same case. - There will be no backward navigation.
 In other words, you must answer each question and will not be able to go back to a previous question. - A calculator will be available online through Exemplify. - Calculation questions will require students to write out the answer. - In essence, both exams are considered HIGH-STAKE EXAMS and will be closed-book.